Wednesday's Assignment

 □ d.
 Employers have to try to remove barriers that discriminate against workers.

 □ e.
-Workers may need to get legal help if their employer or a co-worker treats them unfairly or doesn’t respect their rights.
+Workers may need to get legal help if their employer or a co-worker treats

 □ f.
 Unemployed workers may be able to get Employment Insurance benefits.